oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

 This example is derived from [tensorflow object detection example](https://github.com/tensorflow/models/tree/master/research/object_detection) and modified to run on Dkube Platform.

  - This program detects pet breeds from images.
 It uses transfer learning to train the model.
 The pre trained model used for transfer learning is "faster_rcnn_resnet101_coco_11_06_2017".
- - Modified program is configurable and takes Hyperparameters like steps, batchsize etc from ENV vars or from a config file.
-User can input these parameters from Dkube UI or upload a file which will then be provided for the running instance of program.
+ - Modified program is configurable and takes Hyperparameters like steps, batchsize etc from Dkube UI and update the pipeline config file.
  - Program is modified to export the trained model for inference.

 # Directories